 €65 (EUR)

-🚀 Grow and Grow+ subscribers enjoy this feature at no additional cost.
-Learn more about the benefits of Grow and Grow+ subscriptions.
+Grow and Grow+ subscribers can access this feature at no extra cost.

 Setup Steps

-Request Domain Setup: Contact CleanCloud Support and provide the email address you’d like to use (e.g.,
+Request Setup: Contact CleanCloud Support with the email address you’d like to use.

-Add CNAME to Your DNS: Log in to your domain provider (e.g., Google Domains, GoDaddy) and enter the CNAME records exactly as provided.
+Update Your DNS: Log in to your domain provider (e.g., GoDaddy, Google Domains) and enter the records exactly as provided.

 Troubleshooting Domain Verification